docQodly/docs/docs/language/basics/lang-parameters.md

 ## Overview

 **Parameters** (or **arguments**) are pieces of data that a method or a class function needs in order to perform its task.
 The terms *parameter* and *argument* are used interchangeably throughout this manual.
-Parameters are also passed to built-in Qodly commands.
-In this example, the number value 21 is an argument to the `SET DEFAULT CENTURY` built-in command:
+Parameters are also passed to built-in QodlyScript commands.
+In this example, the name "pCounter" is an argument to the `killWorker` built-in command:

 ```4d
-SET DEFAULT CENTURY(20) //Switch to 21st century for default century
+killWorker("pCounter") //Terminates execution of pCounter worker
 ```

 Parameters are passed to methods or class functions in the same way.
 For example, if a class function named `getArea()` accepts two parameters, a call to the class function might look like this: